Dharavi (film)

-Dharavi (City of Dreams) is a 1992 Hindi film, directed and written by Sudhir Mishra.
+Dharavi (City of Dreams) is a 1992 Hindi film, written and directed by Sudhir Mishra.

 The film was a joint NFDC-Doordarshan production and went on to winning many awards in the following year, including the 1992 National Film Award for Best Feature Film in Hindi.
-The film was also invited at the London Film Festival, Mannheim International Film Festival and Festival 3 Continents Nantes in 1992.
+The film was also invited to the London Film Festival, Mannheim International Film Festival, and Festival 3 Continents Nantes in 1992.

 The film stars Shabana Azmi and Om Puri in lead roles, and is set amidst the backdrop of India's largest slums, Dharavi.

 Plot

-Raj Karan Yadav (Om Puri) is a scrappy taxi driver, who somehow scrapes a living in the big metropolis of Bombay, driving a taxi every day.
-He lives in a one-room tenement with his wife (Shabana Azmi) in Dharavi, one of the world's largest slums, where the film is set.
-The film follows his fortunes as he tries to break out from the clutches of poverty, devising plans and investing all his money in a dubious schemes which eventually blow out on him, coming under the eye of unscrupulous politician and local goons, yet his dreams continue.
+Raj Karan Yadav (Om Puri) is a scrappy taxi driver who somehow scrapes a living in the big metropolis of Bombay, driving a taxi every day.
+He lives in a one-room tenement with his wife (Shabana Azmi) in Dharavi, one of the world's largest slums.
+The film follows his fortunes as he tries to break out from the clutches of poverty, devising plans and investing all his money in a dubious schemes which eventually blow out on him, coming under the eye of unscrupulous politician and local goons, yet he still perseveres for his dreams.